-The function converts a suboctad u_sub (in suboctad representation) of an octad v1 (in gcode representation) to a cocode element.
+The function converts a suboctad u_sub (in suboctad representation) of an octad u_octad (in octad representation) to a cocode element.
 It returns that cocode element in cocode representation.
+This is a partial inverse of function mat24_suboctad_to_cocode().
+The ordering of the suboctads is described in that function.